Go Ad-Free

 We certainly hope not!
 Will you catch SARS-CoV-2 for the first, second or third time?
 That’s a distinct possibility.
 If you are older, have chronic health conditions or a weakened immune system because you are taking a drug that affects immunity, there is a greater risk you could end up in the hospital with some new variant of COVID-19.

 We are not out of the woods with this virus.
 It keeps mutating.
-We were told that it would gradually become less dangerous.
-That may be true…but we won’t know how many people will die from COVID variants like KP.2 and its successors for a while.
+We were told that the virus would gradually become less dangerous.
+That may be true…but we won’t know how many people will die from COVID variants like XFG, XFV, and XFZ or their successors for a while.

 We have become numb to COVID deaths.
-If “only” 100 people die from COVID this week, it will barely create a ripple.
-I find that disappointing.
+If “only” 200 people die from COVID this week, it will barely create a ripple.
+I find that disheartening.
+When you add the number who are likely to die from influenza, it is clear that we are not out of the woods yet.

 Rate this article